Longhanks/ipbridge/README.md

 - nginx config:
   - Change the domain name and the path to the SSL certificate + key.
   - If `IMAGE_CACHE_PATH` was changed as mentioned above, change it here, too.
-  - Change the path to the static files to the deployment directory.
+  - Change the path to the static files and the favicons to the deployment directory.
 - Adapt as desired the `gunicorn_config.py`.
   -  Do not increase the number of workers, as it breaks flask-socketio ([see also](https://flask-socketio.readthedocs.io/en/latest/#gunicorn-web-server)).